TreeLLi/treelli.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a PhD student in computer science under the supervision of Dr [Michael Spratling](https://nms.kcl.ac.uk/michael.spratling/mike/index.html) and Dr [Dimitrios Letsios](https://nms.kcl.ac.uk/dimitrios.letsios/) at the Department of Informatics, King’s College London.
+I am a PhD student in machine learning under the supervision of Dr [Michael Spratling](https://nms.kcl.ac.uk/michael.spratling/mike/index.html) and Dr [Dimitrios Letsios](https://nms.kcl.ac.uk/dimitrios.letsios/) at the Department of Informatics, King’s College London.
 My PhD study is funded by [King's-China Scholarship Council PhD Scholarship](https://www.kcl.ac.uk/study-legacy/funding/kings-china-scholarship-council-phd-scholarship-programme-k-csc).
 Prior to coming to King's, I received a MSc degree in computing with my thesis advised by Professor [Wayne Luk](http://www.doc.ic.ac.uk/~wl/) from Imperial College London.
 I also received a B.B.A. in finance with my thesis advised by Professor [Zheng Qiao](https://gr.xjtu.edu.cn/web/qiaozheng) from Xiamen University.

-My research interest includes adversarial robustness and interpretability of machine learning currently with a focus on the application of computer vision.
-The ultimate goal is to develop machine learning systems that are reliable and understandable to humans so that they can be safely deployed in our society to benefit.
-I am also interested in applying such techniques to other domains such as finance and healthcare.
+My research interests include

+* Trustworthy ML: robustness, safety and interpretability
+* [Data-centric ML](https://dcai.csail.mit.edu/): better augmenting and utilizing training data for improved performance and efficiency